Historian loved the region he wrote about

 The records of the Leongatha Labour Colony (1893-1919) were available and John put together a short history of that unique institution that was published in 1983.

-This led to him being commissioned to write the centenary history of the Woorayl Shire.
+This led to him being commissioned, against competition from professional historians, to write the centenary history of the Woorayl Shire.

 He was named Citizen of the Year in 1984.